apache/datafu/site/source/docs/hourglass/contributing.html.markdown

 ## Common Tasks

-Common tasks for working with the DataFu Pig code can be found below.
+Common tasks for working with the DataFu Hourglass code can be found below.
 For information on how to contribute patches, please follow the wiki link above.

 ### Build the JAR